 you enter a new market

-you change your target group
+you change the target group

 you change the business model